Lathe Chuck Guide: Jaws, Faceplates, and Compatibility Decoded

 Small jaw sets (35mm or smaller): Grip smaller tenons on ornaments, small bowls, and miniature work.

+Bowl turning generally calls for a jaw set that grips 2 to 4 inches in the closed position, sized to the tenon you cut.
 The jaw set size is measured by the diameter the jaws grip in their closed position.
 A 50mm set grips roughly 2-inch tenons.
 A 100mm set grips roughly 4-inch tenons.
 The tenon you cut should match the jaw set you have; do not cut a 3-inch tenon and try to grip it with 50mm jaws at full extension, because the grip at the edge of the jaw travel is less secure.

 Faceplates